llpeterson/foundation/performance.md

 [Figure 1](#bit-width).
 The more sophisticated the transmitting and receiving technology, the narrower each bit can become and, thus, the higher the bandwidth.
-For logical process-to-process channels, bandwidth is also influenced by other including how many times the software that implements the channel has to handle, and possibly transform, each bit of data.
+For logical process-to-process channels, bandwidth is also influenced by other factors, including how many times the software that implements the channel has to handle, and possibly transform, each bit of data.

 <figure class="line">
 	<a id="bit-width"></a>